Responses to a Jehovah's Witness 2

 other name" by which we "must be saved."

-You are right in thinking that the word "triune" or even Trinity is not in the Bible.
+So, you are certainly right in thinking that the word "triune" or even Trinity is not in the Bible.
 Those words are, however, useful in

 drawing together what the First Century church understood about God the Father, God the Son,

-Biblical data that point to Jesus as Yahweh incarnate and
+word all the Biblical data that point to Jesus as Yahweh

-to the Holy Spirit as God himself.
-While the word "trinity" is not actually in the Bible, the
+incarnate and to the Holy Spirit as God himself.
+While the word "trinity" is not actually in the

 Does it seem rational to say that Yahweh expresses Himself